 Guide to Butuan City

-Butuan City is a 1st class highly urbanized city and regional center of the Caraga Region, Philippines.
-It consists of 86 barangays with the following names: Agao, Agusan Pequeño, Ambago, Amparo, Ampayon, Anticala, Antongalon, Aupagan, Baan Km 3, Baan Riverside, Babag, Bading, Bancasi, Baobaoan, Basag, Banza, Bayanihan, Bilay, Bit-os, Bitan-agan, Bonbon, Buhangin, Bugabus (MJ Santos), Bugsukan, Cabcabon, Camayahan, Dankias, Datu Silongan, Dagohoy, De Oro, Diego Silang, Don Francisco, Doongan, Dulag, Dumalagan, Florida, Fort Poyohon, Golden Ribbon, Holy Redeemer, Humabon, Imadejas, JP Rizal, Kinamlutan, Lapu-Lapu, Lemon, Leon Kilat, Limaha, Libertad, Los Angeles, Lumbocan, Mahay,Mahogany, Maguinda, Maibu, Mandamo, Manila de Bugabus, Maug, Maon, Masao, New Society Village, Nongnong, Obrero, Ong Yiu, Pagatpatan, Pigdaulan, Pianing, Pinamanculan, Pangabugan, Rajah Soliman, Salvacion, San Ignacio, San Vicente, San Mateo, Santo Niño, Sikatuna, Sumile, Sumilihon, Tagabaca, Tandang Sora, Taligaman, Taguibo, Tiniwisan, Tungao, Urduja and Barangay Villa Kananga.
+Butuan City is a 1st class highly urbanized city and the regional center of the Caraga Region, Philippines.
+It consists of 86 barangays with the following names: Agao, Agusan Pequeño, Ambago, Amparo, Ampayon, Anticala, Antongalon, Aupagan, Baan Km 3, Baan Riverside, Babag, Bading, Bancasi, Baobaoan, Basag, Banza, Bayanihan, Bilay, Bit-os, Bitan-agan, Bonbon, Buhangin, Bugabus (MJ Santos), Bugsukan, Cabcabon, Camayahan, Dankias, Datu Silongan, Dagohoy, De Oro, Diego Silang, Don Francisco, Doongan, Dulag, Dumalagan, Florida, Fort Poyohon, Golden Ribbon, Holy Redeemer, Humabon, Imadejas, JP Rizal, Kinamlutan, Lapu-Lapu, Lemon, Leon Kilat, Limaha, Libertad, Los Angeles, Lumbocan, Mahay, Mahogany, Maguinda, Maibu, Mandamo, Manila de Bugabus, Maug, Maon, Masao, New Society Village, Nongnong, Obrero, Ong Yiu, Pagatpatan, Pigdaulan, Pianing, Pinamanculan, Pangabugan, Rajah Soliman, Salvacion, San Ignacio, San Vicente, San Mateo, Santo Niño, Sikatuna, Sumile, Sumilihon, Tagabaca, Tandang Sora, Taligaman, Taguibo, Tiniwisan, Tungao, Urduja and Barangay Villa Kananga.

 Guide to Bislig City

-Bislig City is a 3rd class city in the province of Surigao del Sur, Philippines.
-It consists of 24 barangays with the following names: Bucto, Burboanan, Caguyao, Coleto, Comawas, Kahayag, Labisma, Lawigan, Maharlika, Mangagoy (City Downtown), Mone, Pamanlinan, Pamaypayan, Poblacion (Bislig Proper-Seat of the City Government), San Antonio, San Fernando, San Isidro (Bagnan), San Jose, San Roque (Cadanglasan), San Vicente, Santa Cruz, Sibaroy, Tabon and Barangay Tumanan.
+Bislig City is a 3rd-class city in the province of Surigao del Sur, Philippines.
+It consists of 24 barangays with the following names: Bucto, Burboanan, Caguyao, Coleto, Comawas, Kahayag, Labisma, Lawigan, Maharlika, Mangagoy (City Downtown), Mone, Pamanlinan, Pamaypayan, Poblacion (Bislig Proper-Seat of the City Government), San Antonio, San Fernando, San Isidro (Bagnan), San Jose, San Roque (Cadanglasan), San Vicente, Santa Cruz, Sibaroy, Tabon, and Barangay Tumanan.

 Guide to Zamboanga Sibugay